 Vinegar can be used as an all-natural cleaner and disinfectant and it has many uses for the hair and skin.
 But it also has many health benefits when taken internally.

 Vinegar also kills harmful bacteria and pathogens, it may help lower blood sugar for those with diabetes or pre-diabetes, and it may help improve blood pressure and related heart health.
-For more on the health benefits, click here.
+Healthline wrote a fascinating article listing several health benefits of apple cider vinegar if you want to learn more.

-The general consensus is to feed animals 1 ounce of raw vinegar per 250 pounds of body weight.
-(Belle gets 4 ounces per day when we milk her.)
+You should generally give your animals 1 ounce of raw vinegar per 250 pounds of body weight.
+For example, a cow would get around 4 ounces of vinegar.

 Uses for Apple Scrap Vinegar